First-Year Student Move-In: Friday, August 18 & Saturday, August 19

 A Note about Printers: Wireless printing on a large wireless network is much different than wireless printing from a home network.
 At home you might have ten total devices, one of which is a printer, therefore the printer is easy to identify, not to mention your network at home is usually secure and only accessible to you and your immediate family.
 At JMU there are thousands of devices on the network and a couple hundred of them could be printers.
 With the increased volume of printers, it makes it much harder to identify which printer is the right one to use.
 Another issue we face with wireless printers has to do with our network being open.
 On an open network, other people can see the printer devices, which means any student can print to any printer regardless of content or time of day.
 Also, our network is looking for an IP address, and based on the DHCP lease the IP address can change making it that much more difficult to locate the right device associated with a particular IP address.

-Surge protectors with reset/on or off switches are not permitted.
+Surge protectors without reset/on or off switches are not permitted.

-Circuit protection: it needs to have a reset/on side and an off side.
+Circuit protection: it needs to have a reset/on-off switch.

-- “Reset” is another word for “on”, reset meaning the power strip is reset/on and functioning normally with the electrical load plugged into it.
+• “Reset” is another word for “on”, reset meaning the surge protector is reset/on and functioning normally with the electrical load plugged into it.

-- If the electrical load becomes too much, then the power strip will switch to the off position and at that point needs to be turned back to the reset/on position.
+• If the electrical load becomes too much, then the surge protector will switch to the off position and at that point needs to be turned back to the reset/on position.

 The university cannot be held accountable for the loss, damage, or theft of any student's personal property.
 All students are encouraged to carry their own insurance coverage.
 Your family's homeowner or tenant insurance may provide coverage or you can arrange for personal property insurance through a private agency.
 Visit the National Student Services Incorporated website for more information about Theft, Fire, and Accident Insurance for students.